jasonm/scan_logger/README.md

 This is designed to run on a Linux system (requires evdev) with multiple USB HID RFID readers and network connectivity.

-It reads RFID tag events off the taggers and logs these events to a remote API.
+It reads RFID scans off the readers and logs these to a remote API.

 Installation
 ------------